pjflanagan/bell/README.md

 The project is divided into three parts

 - New file type with documentation
-- Command Line Tool for executing Bell files
+- Command Line Tool
+  - Capable of executing Bell files
+  - Capable of running individual commands (like Python Shell)
+- VSCode plugin
+  - with syntax highlighting
-- VSCode plugin with syntax highlighting, error flags, and simple GUI
+  - simple GUI
+  - error flags

 ### VSCode Plugins